dynamicpdf-api/nodejs-client/README.md

 ## NPM

-* The DynamicPDF.API library is available using the Node Package Manager (NPM).
+* The DynamicPDF API library is available using the Node Package Manager (NPM).

 ```bash
 npm i @dynamicpdf/api